Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Constant-Depth Gates from SPT-Stacking

 Intuitively one can understand this as follows: an automorphism is an interface between $D(G)$ with itself, which in turn can be classified by gapped boundary conditions on the folded theory $D(G) \boxtimes \overline{D(G)} \cong D(G \times G)$, which are indeed classified by subgroups and cocyles (see ~\cite{Ostrikmodule,Davydov2009ModularIF,davydov2017lagrangian,Natale2017} and App. \ref{sec:GappedBC}).
 The conditions on $\Auto$ and $\auto$ ensure that the resulting gapped boundary of $D(G\times G)$ corresponds to an automorphism of $D(G)$: i.e. each anyon is mapped uniquely to an anyon.

-{\bf Transversal Gates from SPT-stacking.} We will consider automorphisms of $D(G)$ where $\Auto = G_{\diag} \subset G\times G$.
-Since $G^\diag\cong G$, the automorphism is thus specified by a group 2-cocycle $\auto\in H^2(G,U(1))$.
-This automorphism will be realized by inserting the 2D surface along {a fixed time slice} into the prism, {i.e. on a 2D spatial surface, as shown in Fig.~\ref{fig:Prism}}.
+{\bf Constant-Depth Gates from SPT-stacking.} We will consider automorphisms of $D(G)$ where $\Auto = G_{\diag} \subset G\times G$.
+Since $G^\diag\cong G$, the automorphism is thus specified by a group 2-cocycle $\auto\in H^2(G,U(1))$.\footnote{\prx{We will require that the 2-cocycle representative $\alpha$ satisfies the properties of \cite[Lemma 5.1]{Beigi:2010htr}, which we summarize in \eqref{eq:lemma5.1}.}} This automorphism will be realized by inserting the 2D surface along {a fixed time slice} into the prism, {i.e. on a 2D spatial surface, as shown in Fig.~\ref{fig:Prism}}.
 On the anyons labeled by the identity group element (electric anyons) this acts trivially, but it acts non-trivially on the magnetic and dyonic anyons.